-Due to the nature of international life, there are often circumstances beyond everyone's control which deems it necessary for the family to move during the school year and therefore withdraw your child.
+Where possible we hope students can complete the academic year.
+However, due to the nature of international life, there are often circumstances beyond everyone's control which deems it necessary for the family to move during the school year and therefore withdraw your child.